h8d13/FFN---FreeBSD-For-Noobs/README.md

 ```
 Then:

-`pkg install -y kde5 xorg`
+`pkg install -y kde5 xorg sddm`

-Litthe trick, if you want KDE without all the pre-installed apps: use plasma5-plasma instead.
+Little trick, if you want KDE without all the pre-installed apps: use plasma5-plasma instead.
+This will reduce the downloads by 30%.

 Then go to the user and run `startx`
+You can add it to a file in the home directory of the user in ~/.xinitrc
+`exec startx`
+Then

 Okay lesson 1.
 Always create a user when prompted.
 Even if that no button is tempting.